veerserif/GAMMA-manual/Keybinds-and-HUD.md

 ## 2 Message log

-This can also be accessed through the "Messages" tab in the PDA.
+This can also be accessed through the "Messages" tab in the [[PDA|Inventory and PDA]].
 This is a scrolling feed of activities in the Zone, whether from other stalkers, or warnings and quest updates.
 Crucially, warnings to seek shelter or stay sheltered from psy-storms and emissions will be displayed here.

 ## 3 Body HUD
-The Body HUD is part of the [health system](Health).
+The Body HUD is part of the [[health system|Health]].
 It displays the player's psy-health, regular health (the paper-doll of the whole body), limb health, radiation and stamina.
 It can be cycled through three presets: labelled, unlabelled and off.

 ## 4 Icons